DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 -   #### Service fees.
     These are fixed.
 They are an amount that providers will be paid regularly regardless of things like participant numbers.
-These are just a set payment for providing the service.
+These are a set payment for providing the service.
 They are paid monthly for a set time.
 Once passed, statements have £0 service fees.

 -   #### Output fees.
     These are flexible.
-DfE pays providers an output fee, whose value depends on a range of factors, when providers train a participant up to a set milestone.
-Providers report this via the API (subject to validation) using \'declarations\'.
+When providers train a participant to a set milestone DfE pays them an output fee.
+The value of this fee depends on a range of factors.
+Providers report this via the API (subject to validation) using 'declarations'.

 -   #### Uplift fees.
-    DfE pays an additional \'uplift fee\' for participants in specific courses and circumstances e.g. schools with [high pupil
+    DfE pays an additional 'uplift fee' for participants in specific courses and circumstances e.g. schools with [high pupil
     premium](https://www.gov.uk/government/publications/pupil-premium/pupil-premium)